Department of Medical Physics

 The Harini Veeraraghavan Lab

-Computer scientist Harini Veeraraghavan’s lab develops and translates new AI and machine learning tools for diagnosing and personalizing cancer treatments, as well as longitudinally monitoring cancer treatment response from medical images.
+Associate Attending Computer Scientist Harini Veeraraghavan’s lab develops and translates new AI and machine learning tools diagnosing and personalizing cancer treatments through automated segmentation of normal tissues and tumors applied to radiation treatment automation, early predicting treatment response and toxicity prediction, and longitudinal tumor treatment response monitoring from medical images.

-Jiang J, Elguindi S, Berry SL, Onochie I, Cervino L, Deasy JO, Veeraraghavan H. “Nested block self-attention multiple resolution residual network for multiorgan segmentation from CT”, Medical Physics, 2022.
-This model is used for auto segmentation of head and neck organs in the MSK radiotherapy clinic.
+Jiang J, Elguindi S, Berry SL, Onochie I, Cervino L, Deasy JO, Veeraraghavan H. “Nested block self-attention multiple resolution residual network for multiorgan segmentation from CT”, Medical Physics, 2022. https://pubmed.ncbi.nlm.nih.gov/35598077/ (This model is used for auto segmentation of head and neck organs in the MSK radiotherapy clinic).

-Thompson HM, Kim JK, Jimenez-Rodriguez RM, Garcia-Aguilar J, Veeraraghavan H. “Deep-learning based model for identifying tumor in endoscopic images from patients with locally advanced rectal cancer treated with total neoadjuvant chemotherapy”, Diseases of Colon and Rectum, 2022.
-One of the AI assisted approaches to longitudinally evaluate endoscopy images to improve earlier detection of tumor regrowth on patients placed in watch and wait prior to surgery.
+Thompson HM, Kim JK, Jimenez-Rodriguez RM, Garcia-Aguilar J, Veeraraghavan H. “Deep-learning based model for identifying tumor in endoscopic images from patients with locally advanced rectal cancer treated with total neoadjuvant chemotherapy”, Diseases of Colon and Rectum, 2022. https://pubmed.ncbi.nlm.nih.gov/35358109/

 Harini Veeraraghavan, PhD

-- Computer scientist Harini Veeraraghavan's lab develops and translates new AI and machine learning tools for diagnosing and personalizing cancer treatments, as well as longitudinally monitoring cancer treatment response from medical images.
+- Associate Attending Computer Scientist Harini Veeraraghavan's lab develops and translates new AI and machine learning tools diagnosing and personalizing cancer treatments through automated segmentation of normal tissues and tumors applied to radiation treatment automation, early predicting treatment response and toxicity prediction, and longitudinal tumor treatment response monitoring from medical images.

 - Dr. Veeraraghavan was awarded an NIH R01 grant as contact-PI (with M-PI Dr. Andreas Rimner) for improving safety of lung cancer radiotherapies using AI-based segmentation and tracking of tumor and tissue changes on weekly cone-beam CTs.